 Engages students with the history and practice of writing about the natural world and their relationships with it, with particular emphasis on writing from and about Maine.
 Students will consider creative non-fiction, fiction, poetry, and other modes of nature and outdoor writing and its subgenres.
-Prerequisite: ENG 101 with grade of C or higher.
+(3 lec) Prerequisite: ENG 100 (ENGL 100) or ENG 101 (ENGL 101) with grade of C or higher.